 In May 2017, I accepted a job offer at the Wisconsin IceCube Particle Astrophysics Center (WIPAC) in Madison - a job that will send me to the bottom of Earth.
 IceCube is a giant Neutrino detector at South Pole, and it will be my job to keep its computers running.
 For an entire year (November 2017 to December 2018) I will live and work at the Amundson-Scott South Pole Station in Antarctica.
 Being an IceCube "Winterover" has been my dream job for years - und now the dream is real.
 This page is my journal of this once-in-a-lifetime adventure.

-Most of the content will be in English, but I will also drop some stuff in German occasionally.
+Most of the content will be in English, but I might write in German occasionally.
 The journal entries are sorted by date (latest first).

 The Askaryan Radio Arrary ... pardon me, the Askaryan Radio ARRAY is a sister project of IceCube.
 Like the Cube, it is also looking for high energy Neutrinos, but instead of optical sensors it utilizes radio antennas to detect our favorite particles.
 The measurement principle of ARA is based upon the Askaryan effect, which describes the generation of charge anisotropies in bulk media (such as ice) caused by high-energy neutrino induced particle cascades.
 The anisotropy emits coherent radio waves which can be detected by the ARA antennas.